Song by James Joyce

-Watch the following documentary divided in three parts and take notes of the most relevant aspects of James Joyce’s life.
-When it comes to understanding James Joyce it is important to know as many aspect of his life as possible and to get a taste of Dublin.
-This, because, all his works are autobiographical and have Dublin and the Irish at the centre of his literary works.
+Watch the following documentary divided into three parts and take notes of the most relevant aspects of James Joyce’s life.
+When it comes to understanding James Joyce it is important to know as many aspects of his life as possible and to get a taste of Dublin.
+This because all his works are autobiographical and have Dublin and the Irish at the centre of his literary works.

 Here are ten fascinating things you may have not known about the legendary scribe:

 1. The character Molly Bloom in his novel “Ulysses” is based on his wife Nora Barnacle from Galway.
 The novel even takes place on June 16 (otherwise known as “Bloomsday”) or the day Joyce met his future wife in 1904.